Build Status

 dotnet new Meadow --output MyNewMeadowApp

-Building and Deploying your App in VSCode
+Building and Deploying your Meadow App in VSCode

 - Ensure your Meadow board is plugged in, and up to date.

-- Choose Run -> Start Debugging (Your code will automatically be built first).
+- Choose Run -> Start Debugging (short-cut:

 .NET Version